admin@mindmatterscairns.com.au

 BPsySc/BBus/DipCouns

-Stephanie (also known as Stephsaveus) is a neurofeedback therapist working towards her biofeedback certification (BCIA) and currently completing a Diploma of Counselling.
-Stephanie’s passion is working with teens and young adults who find her easy to connect with.
+Stephanie is a neurofeedback therapist working towards her biofeedback certification (BCIA) and has completed a diploma of counselling.
+Her passion is working with teens and young adults who find her easy to connect with.

 In her spare time, Steph likes camping, climbing mountains and paddle boarding over crocs.